 - trying relaxation techniques, such as meditation, yoga, or mindfulness, to reduce stress-related symptoms

 Upper respiratory tract infections

-The symptoms of a URTI begin as soon as 10–12 hours after infection with a virus and can last up to 3 weeks.
+The symptoms of a URTI begin as soon as

 The common cold and flu share a number of symptoms, including: